sonykey2003/win-auto-pilot/README.md

         <img src="https://user-images.githubusercontent.com/19852184/194973601-396f1b87-4f2f-4689-940f-a01ceb7637cf.png"  width=50% height=50%>

-   * Move on to `validateUser` web request module, add your JC API key (ideally a [Read-only](https://support.jumpcloud.com/support/s/article/JumpCloud-Roles) one.)
+   * Move on to `validateUser` web request module, and add your JC API key (ideally a [Read-only](https://support.jumpcloud.com/support/s/article/JumpCloud-Roles) one.)

         <img src="https://user-images.githubusercontent.com/19852184/194979520-abedb5d2-652e-4c87-8410-40659db25a37.png"  width=50% height=50%>

-   * Move on to `connKeyData` JSON module, create a data structure consists `conn_key`, `email`, and `user_id`, save it.
+   * Move on to `connKeyData` JSON module, create a data structure consists `conn_key`, `email`, and `user_id`, and save it.

         <img src="https://user-images.githubusercontent.com/19852184/194978079-45d246d6-b6d7-4b65-a279-f974d674b96a.png"  width=50% height=50%>

-   * Move on to `reGenUserEnrolPinData` JSON module, create a data structure like this:
+   * Move on to `reGenUserEnrolPinData` JSON module, and create a data structure like this:

         <img src="https://user-images.githubusercontent.com/19852184/195267931-7b2750b3-8201-4528-812d-3eceb741345c.png"  width=50% height=50%>

         <img src="https://user-images.githubusercontent.com/19852184/195268543-9b978df1-4348-4320-a3a0-112e68f55acd.png"  width=50% height=50%>

-    * Contiune to `rotateUserEnrolPin` module, add your JC API key - this time with "writeable" permissions.
+   * Continue to `rotateUserEnrolPin` module, and add your JC API key - this time with "writeable" permissions.

-   * Input your JC connect key as a static value on `connKeyData` module, and fill the `email` and `user_id` by the data processed from the `iterator` module :
+   * Input your JC connect key as a static value on `connKeyData` module, and fill in the `email` and `user_id` by the data processed from the `iterator` module :
         * **Note** You can find the connect key by going to JumpCloud admin console -> Devices -> add Device -> copy the key.

             <img src="https://user-images.githubusercontent.com/19852184/195002316-6d24620e-21be-40a1-a5ee-bb77160f5afe.png"  width=50% height=50%>